yomsi58/flexflaskcrudwhiskeyapplication/README.md

 ### Installation

 - Navigate to http://localhost:5000/ to view the list of persons.
-- Click on "Add Person" to add a new person.
+- Click on "Add Whsikey" to add a new whiskey.
-- Edit or delete persons using the provided buttons.
+- Edit or delete whiskey using the provided buttons.
-- Change Page if people more than 5.
-- Search Person functionality.
+- Search Whiskey functionality.